DUI Education Classes in California

 November 20, 2015

-As part of a DUI conviction, often, the Superior Court will order a DUI classes.
-The class is required as part of any first offense DUI and any second offense DUI.
-A DUI is considered a first DUI when a defendant has a prior DUI conviction that dates less then 10 years from one arrest date to another arrest date.
-For example, if you have a Los Angeles DUI conviction that is dated 9 years and 11 month before your current Los Angeles DUI arrest; however, the offense happened 10 years and 1 day prior to your current Los Angeles DUI arrest, you will not be charged with a second DUI in Los Angeles.
-Los Angeles DUI attorneys can help […]
+As part of a DUI conviction, often, the Superior Court will order DUI classes.
+The class is required as part of any first-offense DUI and any second-offense DUI.
+A DUI is considered a first-offense DUI if there are no prior DUI convictions within the past 10 years counting from the arrest date to the arrest date.
+For example, if you were convicted for a Los Angeles DUI 9 years and 11 months before you were re-arrested for another Los Angeles DUI arrest; however, the offense happened more than 10 years before the current arrest for a Los Angeles DUI, you will not be charged with a second DUI in Los Angeles.
+If you are charged with a second DUI (or third […]

 Read more »